#Breaking2: Eliud Kipchoge goes close to sub-two hour marathon at Nike event

 Women's world-record holder Paula Radcliffe called Kipchoge's run "truly inspiring".

-Nike paid the three runners to forego the London and Berlin Marathons this year and researched several locations for the effort in order to maximise the chances of success.

-But only a select few media were allowed in to witness the attempt at the race circuit near Milan.
+Only a select few media were allowed in to witness the attempt at the race circuit near Milan and Kipchoge's time was initially reported to be a second quicker until Nike confirmed the 2:00.25 clocking.

+The brand paid the three runners to forgo the London and Berlin Marathons this year prompting some criticism of the event given the resources invested and the fact it will not count as a legitimate record.

+Nike's big corporate rival, Adidas, is planning its own sub two-hour marathon attempt but wants to do so in a race setting.